Guide to the Different US Embassy Visa Types

 U Victims of Criminal Activity Visa

-Created by the Legal Immigration Family Equity Act (LIFE Act) in 2000, the purpose of this visa is to reunite families who have been apart for long periods of time due to immigration into the USA.
-This visa allows family members to stay in the USA with their LPR spouses or parents during the immigration process.
+The V visa was created by the Legal Immigration Family Equity Act (LIFE Act) in 2000 to help reunite families who had been apart for long periods due to immigration backlogs.
+It allows some spouses and children of lawful permanent residents to stay in the US during the immigration process.

 Family-Based Immigrant Visa – Immediate Relatives

-If you are the unmarried child of a US citizen and 21 years old or younger, then you may be eligible for the IR-2 visa.
+If you are the unmarried child of a US citizen and are under 21 years of age, you may be eligible for an IR2 visa.
+A CR2 visa is generally used instead of IR2 where the child is the unmarried child of a foreign spouse who is entering the US with a CR1 immigrant visa.

-IR-3, IH3, IR-4, IH4 Intercountry Adoption of Orphan Children by US Citizens Immigrant Visa
+IR3, IH3, IR4, IH4 Intercountry Adoption of Orphan Children by US Citizens

 Family-Based Immigrant Visa – Family Preference